 Chicken curries are a regular on our dinner table.
 At home, I have a few go-to recipes, like dahi chicken or bhuna chicken masala, which I rotate frequently.
 However, there are times when I like to change things up and prepare dishes that we usually enjoy ordering from or eating at restaurants.

-Chicken do pyaza holds a special place among our favorite takeout dishes from Indian restaurants.
-The rich and flavorful sauce, infused with the gentle sweetness of onions, is a hit with the kids.
-As for me and him, we relish the combination of tender, succulent chicken and the soft, caramelized onions that are generously soaked in the aromatic masala.
+Chicken do pyaza is one of our favorite Indian takeout dishes.
+The rich, flavorful sauce with sweet onions is a hit with the kids, while we love the tender chicken and caramelized onions soaked in aromatic masala.

 About Chicken Do Pyaza